 Section 18.
-OUORUM.
+QUORUM.

-A majority of the number of directors then in office shall constitute a quorum for the transaction of any business except adjournment.
-Every action taken or decision made by a majority of the directors present at a duly held meeting at which a quorum is present shall be an act of the Board.
-Should there be less than a majority of the directors present at the inception of any meeting, the meeting shall be adjourned.
+A majority of the number of Directors then in office shall constitute a quorum for the transaction of any business except adjournment.
+The pupil member shall not be counted for purpose of establishing quorum.
+Every action taken or decision made by a majority of the Directors present at a duly held meeting at which a quorum is present shall be an act of the Board.
+Should there be less than a majority of the Directors present at the inception of any meeting, the meeting shall be adjourned.
 Directors may not vote by proxy.
 The vote or abstention of each Board member present for each action taken shall be publicly reported.